rapidlashes/jcars-sales-analysis/README.md

 Removed duplicates, changed the date columns from text format to date format using locale (English:United Kingdom).
 Age column cleaned too, removed the (-) sign from individual ages.
+Maintained the Age column in the text format(Age deosnt change through out) All columns that have prices were converted into whole numbers for them to be able to be querried arithmetically

+## KPI'S AND DASHBOARD